Download-Firefox-Developer-Edition/.github/profile/README.md

-# Download Firefox Developer Edition Crack For Windows
+# Firefox Developer Edition Crack For Windows

 Firefox Developer Edition is a specialized version of Mozilla Firefox designed specifically for web developers and designers.